-Researchers recently discovered several new senolytic drugs that reverse aging by clearing out the body’s old and worn out cells, called senescent cells.
-Seven new senolytics which reverse the aging process are currently in clinical trials.
+Researchers recently discovered seven new senolytic drugs that reverse aging by clearing out the body’s old and worn out cells, called senescent cells.
+Several of these senolytics are slated for clinical trials.

 Imagine if you were able to stop age-related degeneration and bring your body back to its original health and vigor.
 Even if you aren’t old, your body is home to damaged cells, called senescent cells, that age you and promote disease.
 These zombie cells create inflammation and dysfunction throughout the body.